-Fig. 2: A high level architectural comparison of LLM-based policies.
+Fig. 2: A high level architectural comparison of LLM-based hierarchical policies.
 Predefined skills (left) uses a LLM to call predefined primitives.
 Language as an interface (middle) uses a LLM to output a simple language command, which is then passed into a language conditioned policy.
 LCB (right) utilizes a latent code as a bridge between the LLM and the low level policy, facilitating hierarchical control and end-to-end learning.

-the red block) and produce actions that can (hopefully) accomplish the task.
+Language as Interface The second class of approaches can leverage language-conditioned low-level policies as opposed to a finite set of low-level skills.
+Such policies can take a simple language command as input (e.g. pickup the red block) and produce actions that can (hopefully) accomplish the task.
 Since these policies can accept free-form text as input, at least theoretically, they have the capability to generalize to new instructions.
 Furthermore, they are amenable to end-to-end fine-tuning from high-level instructions, through an LLM, to the language conditioned policy, and ultimately the action.
 Nevertheless, this class of approaches also suffer from key limitations.
 Firstly, not all high level tasks can be decomposed into sub-tasks in simple language.
 For example, imagine trying to describe step-by-step instructions to make a robot dance to a song.
-Secondly, end-to-end fine-tuning with such an architecture can destroy planning and reasoning capabilities that the LLM originally had [29].
+Secondly, end-to-end fine-tuning with such an architecture can destroy planning and reasoning capabilities that the LLM originally had [30].